-Investors Cheer Shoe Carnival As Q2 Results Come in Above Expectations
+Investors Cheer Shoe Carnival as Q2 Results Come in Above Expectations

 President and CEO Cliff Sifford said the better-than-anticipated results were driven by improved sales along with effective expense management.

 “We are pleased with the quarterly improvement in our sales trend, particularly given this year’s later back-to-school dates in certain markets, which shifted sales from July into August,” Sifford said.
-“We believe we are well positioned for back-to-school with a trend-right assortment of branded, family footwear, favorable inventory position, and our multi-channel initiatives which have already generated an August comparable store sales increase of 7 percent.”
+“We believe we are well-positioned for back-to-school with a trend-right assortment of branded family footwear, favorable inventory position and our multichannel initiatives, which have already generated an August comparable store sales increase of 7 percent.”

-Looking ahead, Shoe Carnival now expects fiscal 2017 in the range of $1.006 billion to $1.019 billion, with comparable store sales flat to down low single digits.
+Looking ahead, Shoe Carnival now expects fiscal 2017 in the range of $1.006 billion to $1.019 billion, with comparable store sales flat-to-down low single digits.
 Diluted EPS are expected to be in the range of $1.35 to $1.45.
 The company had previously expected sales in the range of $1.002 billion to $1.018 billion and diluted EPS between $1.30 to $1.45.